eslint/rfcs/designs/2024-multithread-linting/README.md

 }
 ```

-This counter is the only means to track the progress during linting: no other information is shared across worker threads or with the main thread until the linting terminates or an error occurs.
+This counter is the only means to track the progress during linting: no other information is shared across worker threads or with the controlling thread until the linting terminates or an error occurs.
 This design ensures that no thread needs to block waiting for information from another thread.

 It isn't necessary to create a new `ESLint` instance from the options, in fact worker threads will not use the `ESLint` class.